-RenaissanceRe derives a larger percentage of our premium and estimated expected profit from property catastrophe business than do any of our peers.
-We seek to construct a portfolio of reinsurance, insurance and insurance risks that produces a superior expected return.
-Since large-scale insured catastrophes in general occur episodically, with varying levels of frequency and severity, we believe that it can be extremely difficult to judge on a purely quantitative basis what constitutes 'strong performance' in any given short or intermediate time frame exclusively with reference to the actual returns over that period.
-In years characterized by little catastrophe loss, firms generating strong returns for such years actual basis taken on excess or miscriced risk la pinker less years, relatively textop short term performance couly ears. returns over that period.
-In years characterized by little catastrophe loss, tirms generating strong returns for such years could have taken on excess or mispriced risk.
-In higher loss years, relatively strong short-term gormance could reflect an ability to access business or flawed determinations in order to reject risks that were well priced at the time of inception; at the same time, a relatively high return on equity in such a year compared to that of similarly situated peers, although negative, could reflect superior risk management and portfolio optimization.
-Accordingly, our portfolio construction and risk management efforts seek to focus on a broad range of potential outcomes, and we seek to align our compensation determinations with a robust qualitative as well as quantitative assessment of these efforts.
+RenaissanceRe derives a larger percentage of our premium and estimated expected profit from property catastrophe Netriansanterse drives a larger percentage of our premium and estinated expected priori from property catastrophe business than do any of our peers.
+We seek to construct a portfolio for reinsurance, insurance and insurance risks that produces a superior expected return.
+Since large-scale insured catastrophes in general occur episodically, with varying levels of frequency and severity, we believe that it can be extremely difficult to judge on a purely auntitative basis what constitutes "strong performance" in any given short or intermediate time frame exclusively with reference to the actual returns over that period.
+In years characterized by little catastrophe loss, firms generating strong returns for such years could have taken on excess or mispriced risk.
+In higher loss years, relatively strong short-term grammance could reflect an ability to access business or flawed determinations in order to reject risks that were well priced at the time of inception; an abuny to access obstines of inswed otterminations in role of the role of the win price of the interminations in role of the price of outcomes, and we seek to align our compensation determinations with a robust qualitative as well as quantitative assessment of these efforts.